List of urban rail systems in Thailand: Bangkok Metropolitan Region

-Nonthaburi and Pak Kret

-Nonthaburi and Pak Kret will be served by three MRT lines: MRT Purple Line, MRT Brown Line, and MRT Pink Line.
-These lines are the part of M-Map.

-Nonthaburi Civic Center Station will be the central metro station of Nonthaburi Province.

-Rangsit

-Rangsit Municipality will be served by SRT Dark Red Line which is the part of SRT Red Lines commuter rail.
-In the future, the line will be extended north to Thammasat University.
-The city will be also served by three BRT lines.

-Samut Prakan

-Samut Prakan Municipality is served by the Sukhumvit Line, part of the BTS Skytrain.
-The full extension from Bearing to Kheha opened in December 2018.

-Samut Sakhon

-Samut Sakhon municipality will be served by the SRT Dark Red Line, part of the SRT Red Lines commuter rail.
-In the future, the line will link Bangkok and Maha Chai in Samut Sakhon.
+The rail system reaches into the neighbouring provinces of Nonthaburi, Pathum Thani, Samut Prakan.
+In future the Dark Red line extension will connect Samut Sakhon.

 Central

 Phitsanulok

 In Phitsanulok, there is a plan to build a tramway system which has several lines.
 The project will be modelled on the Sydney tramway network.

 Eastern

 Pattaya

 Pattaya City had a plan to build a monorail line consisting of ten stations.
 As of 2018, there has been no progress.
 In 2020 a new plan called for a 9 km, 11 station monorail.
 A 50 million baht feasibility project would be commissioned first.
 The monorail could open by 2026 with additional lines added in the 2030s.
 As of 2023, the plan was for a 8.3km line with 13 stops, linking to the Don Mueang–Suvarnabhumi–U-Tapao high-speed railway.
+As of 2024, the plan was for a 17.37km line of 10 stops, called the Red Line.